DaveSang/GettingandCleaningData/Codebook.md

 # Codebook
-## Calculations are based on:

-# Information about the variables in the data set not contained in the tidy data
+## Information about the variables in the data set not contained in the tidy data
 - 'features_info.txt': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.